ThomasForselius/pickyproducts/README.md

         - This section displays all the products that we have to offer on the webpage, each on a separate 'card'
     ![Products](productsadmin/static/img/readme_img/products.png)
     - Features
+        - This part of the pags will have a list of features of the products that we have to offer.
     - Qoutes from users
+        - At the bottom of the landin page there is a section where you can read what other users have said about the products.
+A future feature could be that registered uses can leave ratings and qoutes about the products, and that they are stored in the database.
+        Then those qoutes are loaded into the qoutes section of the landing page dynimcally, displayed with a carousell.

+### Future features

+- Users posting qoutes about the products > qoutes are displayed in carousel at the bottom of the landing page
+- Users posting ratings of the products > shown with stars on each product card
+- News letter that emails registered users with deals and new products

 ## Install Django: